wely/DevCamp/HOL/dotnet/azuread-office365/README.md

     }
     ```

-1. Create a new model to prepresent the MailMessage structure.
+1. Create a new model to represent the MailMessage structure.
 Add the following to the

     ```csharp
     using System;